griefly/griefly/README.md

    built in `gopath/src/griefly-server` directory.

 **Note:** It is supposed to perform build from an active git repository (`git describe --tags --abbrev=4` will be called during the process).
 **Note:** gccgo is not supported!
 The current `FindGo.cmake` cannot parse the gccgo version string, so you will obtain an error.
 Use the official version instead.
+**Note:** There may be some issues with CMake 3.0.2, so try to update your CMake if issues appear.

 How to start server
 -------------------